 Protein is needed for muscle repair, hormone production, and immune function.
 Opt for lean meats, fish, dairy products, eggs, legumes, and plant-based protein sources like tofu or tempeh.

 Fats are necessary for brain function, hormone production, and cellular integrity.
-Emphasize healthy fats from foods such as avocados, olive oil, nuts, and fatty fish.
+Emphasize healthy fats from foods such as avocados, olive oil, nuts, and fatty fish, which also supply antioxidants that help protect cells from everyday oxidative stress.

 b.
 Micronutrients: Small but Mighty